richafnu/Viva/Viva/glint/setup/template-research.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 04/22/2024
+ms.date: 02/06/2025
 ---

-# How Viva People Science arrives at engagement survey template items
+# Viva People Science survey template items

 Microsoft Viva Glint analyzed over 350 million employee survey responses to determine the employee experiences that were most predictive of engagement - happiness at work and willingness to recommend the company.
 We uncover key driver themes and use these to build survey templates.